Kapendev/closed/README.md

 ## Additional Information

 * Closed supports single-file libraries and executables.
+* Closed can be used as a library by using the version identifier `ClosedLibrary`.
 * A `.closed` file beside or inside the source folder can contain arguments for Closed, one per line.
 * Paths support both forward slashes and backslashes.
 * When `-I=<path>` is passed, `-J=<path>` is automatically added by default.